rar0n/rarons-TTS-Reader/README.md

   preceding text in the textbox if need be after a full stop.
 - (Linux Mint) You probaby will get a few warnings about ALSA underruns.
   (ALSA lib pcm.c:8568:(snd_pcm_recover) underrun occurred).
 Ignore it :)
-- Scrolling in the Settings tab might inadvertedly change numeric values if your mouse cursor hovers over a field while scrolling.
+- Scrolling in any of the Settings tabs might inadvertedly change numeric values if your mouse cursor hovers over a field while scrolling.
-  (I made them narrower so that's easier to avoid now)

 ## License